 YouTube Usage Statistics

 The lifeline of YouTube, as well as other websites, is its users and visitors.
 In YouTube’s case, however, the users themselves are the source of the content that the world sees.
 As such, it’s important to see the facts and figures that YouTube’s users generate worldwide.

-16. Almost 2 billion users log in monthly.
+16. Over 2 billion users log in monthly.

 17. YouTube is available in 80 different languages.